iamcutler/key-management-service/README.md

 # Key Management Service

-This service is used to handle envolope encryption within the platform.
+This service is used to handle envelope encryption within the platform.
 This service can generate Customer Master Keys (CMK) and Data Keys for encryption and decryption of data.

 ### Environment Variables
 - PORT (Desired port for the application to run on.
 Default is 3000)